jan-brabec/undulating_fibers/readme.txt

 # Undulating structures
-Supplementary code to the manuscript: "Time-dependent diffusion in undulating structures: Impact on axon diameter estimation"
+Supplementary code to the manuscript: "Time-dependent diffusion in undulating fibers: Impact on axon diameter estimation"

 This is the version after revision, see the code after initial submission in releases.